Study finds spike in broken arms among seniors, the majority due to falls

 “Conditions like osteoporosis will increases a person’s likelihood of sustaining a bone fracture as a result of even a simple fall,” said Jesse Slome, executive director of a long-term care insurance company.
 “Some can be fixed with a cast but other broken bones especially those that occur at older ages will require long periods of care and at could seriously disable a person for long periods of time.”

 Falls are a real and growing threat to the safety of the elderly.
-Those worried about a parent living alone may want to install a senior alert system into their houses.
+Those worried about a parent living alone may want to get them a medical alert smartwatch.
 This wearable device allows a senior to call for help in any emergency.